Itebogeng05/Cyber-Security-Bot-Part-2/README.md

 # CyberSecurity Awareness Bot — Part 2

-A WPF desktop chatbot application built in C# that educates users about cybersecurity threats through a WhatsApp-style chat interface.
+A WPF desktop chatbot application built in C# that educates users about cybersecurity threats through a chat interface.
+With a mordern text style and Sentiment detection to make it feel a little more comfortable.

 ---